anttijankeri/image-database/README.md

 # image-database

-This project is supposed to save and respond with images to the user.
-It should have a username/password authentication to access your own images.
-The images should also be groupable together, with each image being able to be in more than one group.
-Each group or image should also have a text associated with it.
-It should also allow directly linking to a single image or group without authentication, if the user has allowed it.
-The language used is Typescript.
+This project is supposed to save and send objects with linked images and text values for the user.
+Objects should be creatable without any accompanying data if needed (besides name.)
+Each object should be retrievable as its own unit, with all the accompanying data.
+The text/other values should be configurable based on the database needs.
+The user should also be able to search/filter objects based on those values.
+The user's objects should be locked behind authentication (cookie-based sessions.)
+The user should also have the choice of exposing an object or image to others.
+Objects should also be groupable together.

+This repo uses **Typescript**

 ## TODO